diademiemi/ansible_role_gitlab_cli/README.md

 molecule test
 ```

-These tests are automatically ran by GitHub Actions on push.
+These tests are automatically ran by Gitlab Actions on push.
 If the tests are successful, the role is automatically published to Ansible Galaxy.

-GitHub Actions is supposed to fail for this gitlab_cli repository, as it does not contain any meaningful role.
+Gitlab Actions is supposed to fail for this gitlab_cli repository, as it does not contain any meaningful role.
 There is an explicit assertion to check if the role name has been changed from `gitlab_cli` which causes the test to fail.